cubait/cuba-component-forgot-password/README.md

 }
 ```

-Alternatively you can use **CUBA Studio** to add it: just go to the `PROJECT PROPERTIES` section,
-click `Edit`, then click on the cog icon next to the `Repository` field.
-In the dialog that opens, click on `+ Add` and enter `https://dl.bintray.com/pfurini/cuba-components`
-in the `URL` field, then click `OK`.
-Finally, select the just added repository in the upper list,
-and click `Use in the project` button, and then press `OK`.

 2. Select a version of the add-on which is compatible with the platform version used in your project:

 | Platform Version | Add-on Version | Coordinates